 Sweeteners - for keto avocado ice cream, use Allulose, which is a "rare sugar" that contains 0 net carbs.
 Erythritol can be used as well, however, I prefer allulose as it doesn't have the same grainy texture in cold recipes.
 If you aren't low carb, you can use honey, maple syrup, or regular sugar.

-Avocado - for the creamiest texture, opt for Haas avocados.
+Avocado - for the creamiest texture, opt for Hass avocados.

 Spinach - this is totally optional, but we always add it in, as you won't even notice it's there.